Individual healthcare identifiers — Compliance obligations for state and territory healthcare providers

 The resource focuses on compliance obligations in relation to the handling of individual healthcare identifiers (IHIs) by healthcare providers.
-Healthcare providers who have enquiries regarding technical or administrative aspects of the Healthcare Identifiers Service (HI Service) should contact the HI Service Operator, the Department of Human Service
+Healthcare providers who have enquiries regarding technical or administrative aspects of the Healthcare Identifiers Service (HI Service) should contact the HI Service Operator, the Services Australia.

 The Healthcare Identifiers Act and Regulations

 - establish the Healthcare Identifiers Service (HI Service)

 - limit the purposes for which (IHIs) and the associated identifying information may be collected, used, disclosed and adopted